mikeyduece/dry_serialization/README.md

     `rails g dry_serialization:<serializer_name>:install`

-- This gem will assume you have an api controller, and create one if you do not.
+- This generator will assume you have an api controller, and create one if you do not.
 This is to further keep the api separate from the web controllers.
   - The inclusion of the module corresponding to your chosen serializer gem will give you access to `#serialized_resource`.
     - The `#serialized_resource` method also takes an optional 'options' hash.
 For `jsonapi-serializer`, that can come in the form of the `include` hash and/or `meta` or any of the other options available through that gem.
 Please see their documentation for all options.
     - Similarly for `blueprinter` it will also take an optional options hash.
 Again, please see the official documentation in their repo.
+- Conversly, if you choose to not use the install generator, you can simply add your desired serializer gem to the Gemfile and include the relevant modules where needed.
   ```ruby
   user = User.find(params[:id])
   render json: serialized_resource(user, UserSerializer) # UserSerializer can be substituted with UserBlueprint if that is the gem you've chosen.